 Another important aspect you should have in mind is security.
 In today’s digitalized world, customers need to be sure that their personal data will be protected at all times.
 For that reason, if you want to build a reputable eCommerce brand, choosing a secure platform is of the utmost importance.

-Design Your eCommerce Website
+Build an eCommerce Website

 When designing your eCommerce website, think about what you want to include besides your products.
 Your site will be a place where you will make all your transactions but also a place where you will communicate with your customers and build relationships with them.